 - (b) Investments in Associates: The Group's investments in other entities in which it exercises significant influence and are neither a subsidiary nor a joint venture are accounted for using the equity method.
 Under this method the investment in associates is initially recognized at cost and subsequently increased or decreased to recognize the investor's share of the profit or loss of the associate, changes in the investor's share of net assets of the associate since the acquisition.
 The consolidated statement of profit or loss reflects the Group's share of the results of operations of the associate.
-When a change has been directly recognized in the equity of the associate, the Group recognizes its share of such change, in the consolidated statement of changes in equity.
-Unrealized gains and losses resulting from transactions between the Group and the associate are eliminated to the extent of the interest in the associate.
+When a change has been directly recognized in the equity of the associate, the Group recognizes its share of such change, in the consolidated statement of the interest in the associate.
 The financial statements of the associate are prepared for the same reporting period as the Group.
 When necessary, adjustments are made to bring the accounting policies in line with those of the Group.
 After application of the equity method, the Group determines whether it is necessary to recognize an impairment loss on its investment in the associate.
 At each reporting date, the Group determines whether there is objective evidence that the investment in the associate is impaired.
 Upon loss of significant influence over the associate, the Group measures and recognizes any retained investment at its fair value. - (c) Functional and Presentation Currency: The Group's presentation currency is the U.S. dollar and, accordingly, the consolidated financial statements are presented in U.S. dollars which is also the parent company's functional currency.